 - Satisfactory academic progress is a condition for receipt of all financial aid resources administered by the College.
 Awards to students subsequently determined to have not met the financial aid standards or who have been dismissed will be withdrawn.
 Questions about the financial aid standards of satisfactory academic progress may be addressed to the Office of Student Financial Services. - The financial aid standards of satisfactory academic progress apply to both federal and Marietta College resources.
 Different standards might be required for funds provided by private agencies and, where applicable, will be governed by those standards. - 3.
 Satisfactory academic progress is reviewed at the completion of each semester, with decisions on eligibility for continued assistance made at the completion of each academic year.
 Academic year is defined as two semesters of enrollment.
 A completed academic year would have occurred when hours were attempted in any two semesters.
 A student may have earned hours in the fall and not attend again until the fall of the next year.
-An academic year in this case would have occurred at the end of the second fall semester. - 4.
+An academic year in this case would have occurred at the end of the second fall semester.
+Students who are not meeting satisfactory academic progress standards but who are not at the end of a full academic year will be placed on a one semester warning period and will retain aid eligibility for the upcoming semester. - 4.
 Students will be offered only one opportunity to appeal a loss of financial aid.
-Appeals by those denied aid because of failure to meet these standards should be directed to the Associate Director of Student Financial Services for consideration by the Financial Aid Committee on Academic
+Appeals by those denied aid because of failure to meet these standards should be directed to the Associate Director of Student Financial Services for consideration by the Financial Aid Committee on Academic Progress.

-Progress.
 Members of the committee include the Director and Associate Director of Student Financial Services, and the Director of Graduate Programs and Continuing Education.
 The Associate Director of Student Financial Services convenes the committee.